 - makes outrageous demands, like expecting you to work all weekend

 - continually asks you to pick up his/her dry cleaning or do other chores

 - grumbles when you need to use vacation time

 - favors certain employees and grants them special privileges.

 Saying “no” or speaking up to the boss is very difficult for some employees.
 They fear it will ruin their relationship, appear disrespectful, or even cost them their job.
 So they avoid outright conflict, while simmering with resentment or anger.
 But with the right strategies, it’s possible to be candid and respectful at the same time.

 - Let your boss know you care about his/her interests.If you have a problem with your boss assigning extra work, say “no” diplomatically: “I’m afraid the additional assignments may be affecting the quality of my work.”

 - Focus on what you can do.
 If your boss makes an unreasonable demand, instead of saying “no,” offer, “Would you like me to cover your phone calls while you are out of the office instead?”

-- <When your boss criticizes you, don’t react out of emotion or become confrontational.
-Use the criticism as an opening for a discussion of interests, goals and solutions to problems, and ask for advice.
+- Use the criticism as an opening for a discussion of interests, goals and solutions to problems, and ask for advice.
 A boss who criticizes your work probably has an idea of how it should be done and improved.

 - Avoid derogatory labels.
 It’s impossible to change someone’s personality; especially a difficult one.
 Don’t label your boss a jerk; just accept that this is your boss and try to find a constructive way to work with this person.